pjvds/dotfiles/README.md

-# Ubuntu config
+# dotfiles

-This is my Ubuntu configuration.
-It contains all my dotfiles and other configurations, like Sublime packages and such.
+This is my dotfiles configuration.
+It contains all my dotfiles and configurations, like zsh, terminator, sublime text, etc.

 ## Screenshot